RobotsFTW/APOD_Hook/README.md

 ```
 crontab -e
 ```
- Then add the following line:
+ Then add the following line at the bottom:
 ```
 0 8 * * * ~/APOD_Hook/webhook.sh
 ```